Marjuk44/Project-Text-Based-Game-EscapeRoom/README.md

 # Project-Text-Based-Game-EscapeRoom
-The mission is to code a text-based game, "Escape Room" , utilizing Python skills learned in the bootcamp.
-## Setup
-- Dev Team: Responsible for the game’s coding such as constructing the game’s structure and functions, ensuring smooth game flow and that the project requirements are met.
-Pair programming is strongly encouraged to allow collaborative problem-solving, exchange of ideas, and ensure quality in your code.
-- Research Team: This team is responsible for researching topics that are relevant to the project and then sharing that information with the Dev team.
-They will also apply the findings to the project, so each team has hands-on experience each day.

-Note: Roles will rotate daily for skill diversification.

-## Brief
-Your team will develop the “Escape Room” game.
-Implement Python code, manage errors, and test your game to ensure robustness.
+The mission is to code a text-based game - "Escape Room" in python.
+Implement Python code, manage errors, and test the game to ensure robustness.
 Each room presents unique challenges.
 The goal is to escape from the starting room (Game Room) to the end (Outside).
-Look at the image below and read the game narrative to understand the game logic fully:
+The image below and the game narrative helps to understand the game logic completely:

 ![image](https://github.com/user-attachments/assets/cccb6825-b719-43c8-92cc-5118cd0c84c6)